iToolBox offers a custom file dialog that is better at handling files in some ways than the native file dialog.

 The volumes list contains a list of volumes (and assigns, if you have created any.)
-The volumes list is refreshed each time the dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files from you.
+The volumes list is refreshed each time the dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files and newly mounted volumes from you.

 The folders list contains a list of only folders.
 This makes navigation much faster and easier than a mixed files + folders approach as used in the native file dialog.
 The folders list is refreshed each time the File dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files from you.

 This is the first of two features that makes navigation much faster and easier than a mixed files + folders approach as used in the OS X (MacOS) native file dialog.
-The files list is refreshed each time the dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files from you.
+The files list is refreshed each time the dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files and newly mounted volumes from you.